 Reverse mortgages are a great way for homeowners to enjoy their golden years without having to worry about their home loan.
 The Federal Housing Administration (FHA) offers reverse mortgages that allow borrowers to receive a monthly income or lump sum payments equal to the net value of their home.
 But what happens to the house at the end of a reverse mortgage?
 When the last borrower permanently leaves the home, the loan matures and is payable.
 This could be due to a death or simply a move for any reason.

 Your heirs have 30 days after receiving the lender's notice of payment and expiration to buy the house, sell it, or give it to the lender to pay off the debt.
 However, the deadline may be extended to one year so that your heirs can sell the house or obtain financing to buy the house.
 Your heirs can consult a HUD-approved housing counseling agency or an attorney for more information.Usually, borrowers or their heirs pay off the loan by selling the home and securing the reverse mortgage.
 The proceeds from the sale of the house are used to pay the mortgage.

 Borrowers (or their heirs) keep the remaining income after paying off the loan.If you have to move out of the house for any reason, simply sell the house.
 You pay the amount owed plus interest and fees accrued over the years.
 What's left after paying off the reverse mortgage is your principal and you keep it.
 Lenders typically give heirs six months to complete the transaction.It's important to stay on track, whether you end up selling the residence or keeping it.

-As with conventional loans, there are commission and interest expenses that must be paid and that usually add up to the amount you receive.When the last owner dies, the executor of the estate must contact the lender.
-Lenders keep track of the databases that record deaths and will send a notice to the heirs if the records indicate that the last borrower died.
+With conventional loans there are commission and interest expenses that must be paid and that usually add up amount you receive.When last owner dies executor of estate must contact lender.
+Lenders keep track databases that record deaths and will send notice heirs if records indicate that last borrower died.